Some of our most frequently asked questions are answered below:

-How do I reactivate an inactive/expired license?
+How do I reactivate an inactive or expired real estate license?

-What is the State Exam?
+What Is the Real Estate Exam?

-Can I take the State Exam online?
+Can I take the Real Estate Exam online?

-Most states require that you take the actual State Licensing Exam in person at a state-approved testing center.
+Most states require that you take the Licensing Exam in person at a state-approved testing center.
 VanEd will provide complete instructions and the paperwork you need to find the testing center closest to you and get scheduled.

-What happens once I pass the State Exam?
+What happens once I pass the Exam?

 Hooray!
 VanEd will provide you with the state license application or the appropriate directions from your state's Division of Real Estate to proceed with getting the license finalized.

-What happens if I fail the State Exam?
+What happens if I fail the Exam?

-Failing the State Exam can be disheartening—but in this unlikely event you will be able to retest usually right away, and you will have complete access to your course work and Exam Prep to re-prepare.
+Failing the State Exam can be disheartening, but in this unlikely event you will be able to retest usually right away, and you will have complete access to your course work and Exam Prep to re-prepare.
 Instructors can also help you go over areas where you need review.
 But as long as you have kept up your scores (80% and higher!) in the course and gone through the available prep exams with good scores, you should pass without a problem!